Current Work: Phase Two Testing Grant

 The goal of this CMS Innovation Center initiative is to test whether new payment and service delivery models will produce superior results when implemented in the context of a state-sponsored State Health Care Innovation Plan.
 These Plans must improve health, improve health care, and lower costs for citizens through a sustainable model of multi-payer payment and delivery reform, and must be dedicated to delivering the right care at the right time in the right setting.
 The Innovation Center has created the SIM initiative for states that are prepared for or committed to planning, designing, testing, and supporting evaluation of new payment and service delivery models in the context of larger health system transformation.

 Model and Testing Grants

 Initial model design period in which Iowa developed its approach for the SIM process and drafted the State Healthcare Innovation Plan.
 Learn more about the design phase on this page.

 Phase Two: Testing Grant

 Secondary phase of the SIM process, in which Iowa requested funds to begin the approach outlined in the State Healthcare Innovation Plan.
-Application materials were submitted on July 18, 2014.
+Iowa received the award on December 16, 2014.

 To subscribe to this page's updates, please Log In.